Texas Health Resources Clinical Scholars Program

 - Candidates with a medical degree are preferred, but candidates with other doctoral degrees who are qualified to direct programs promoting health care quality, patient safety, population health and/or health care management will also be considered.

-- Clinicians must also be eligible for a medical staff appointment at UT Southwestern or Texas Health Resources health systems, and they will devote 30 percent of their professional effort to clinical activities at University Health System and/or Texas Health Resources facilities.
+- Clinicians must also be eligible for a medical staff appointment at UT Southwestern or Texas Health Resources health systems,

 - Non-clinicians will devote 30 percent of their professional effort to Southwestern Health Resources programs promoting health care quality, patient safety, population health and/or health care management.